Carlos Alcaraz Becomes Youngest Career Grand Slam Champion After Prevailing Over Novak Djokovic to Win Australian Open Final

 Carlos Alcaraz is now a seven-time Grand Slam champion!
 On Sunday (February 1), the 22-year-old outlasted Novak Djokovic 2-6, 6-2, 6-3, 7-5 to become the youngest man in the Open Era to complete the Career Grand Slam.

 In front of Rafael Nadal, Djokovic started the match and held his serve.
-As expected from a Djokovic match, he kept the points longer, while Alcaraz, at a pressure point, incorporated the drop shots.
+As expected from a Djokovic match, he kept the points longer, while Alcaraz, at pressure points, incorporated the drop shots.
 Djokovic kept putting pressure on the youngster, and after an incredible rally, the former broke him to take a 3-1 lead.

 He held his serve next to improve the lead.
 Djokovic was mostly prevailing over Alcaraz in long rallies.
 On the back of Djokovic’s errors, Alcaraz won two points and was successful in holding his serve.
 While trailing 2-5, Alcaraz served to stay in the set but failed, and Djokovic ended the first set in his favor.

 Djokovic also started the second set in an emphatic fashion and had an answer to whatever Alcaraz was throwing on his way.
-But Alcaraz broke Djokovic in the third game, and it seemed he was trying to claw back to put pressure on the veteran and shouted “Vamos” after taking a 3-1 lead on the back of an incredible point in a rally on his serve.
+But Alcaraz broke Djokovic in the third game, and it seemed he was trying to claw back to put pressure on the veteran and exclaimed “Vamos” after taking a 3-1 lead on the back of an incredible point in a rally on his serve.
 Alcaraz, at 5-2, then served to tie the score, and Djokovic failed to break him.

 At 30-0 in the first game of the third set, they played another stunning rally, and it saw Alcaraz hit a tweener, but it went in vain.
 Momentum kept shifting in the third set, and the watchers of the game saw Alcaraz bring out several weapons to stun Nole in rallies.